pritamqu/pritamqu.github.io/index.md

 ### News
 <hr>

-<mark class="red">I am on the job market for industrial roles like internship or full-time positions in related areas.
+<mark class="red">I am on the job market for industrial roles e.g., internship or full-time.
 Please feel free to reach out if you have a suitable opportunity. <a title="Contact me for my CV" href="mailto:pritam.sarkar@queensu.ca" target="_blank">Contact me for my CV</a>
 </mark>
 <br>
 - [Nov 23] I have won the **first prize** in IEEE Research Excellence Award (PhD).